 If you’re just getting acquainted with HDMI, you may come have across different versions of this versatile video connector.

-The capabilities of the last two have remained unchanged over the years.
+The capabilities of the above connectors have remained unchanged over the years.

 HDMI, on the other hand, has evolved from HDMI version 1.0 to HDMI version 2.1.
 That’s at least seven main versions starting from 2002 to 2018.

 The different HDMI versions shouldn’t leave you confused though.
 Physically, in shape and size, all versions of HDMI connectors are the same.
 They only differ in their capabilities.